William Trevor: Commentary & Quotations

 James Lasdun, ‘A Genius for misery’, review of After Rain, in Times Literary Supplement (27 Sept.
 1996), p.23: discusses the art of story-telling in terms of ‘omission, occlusion, cropping; the ability to cultivate a kind of force-field of negative space within a narrative’ and the ‘eerie alchemy’ of juxtaposition and context; ‘Trevor’s prose is serviceable, gravitating in a general way around the idiom of his characters, but it doesn’t have the distilled accuracies of phrasing you find, for instance, in Carver or Alice Munro, or alternatively the richness of suggestion beyond what is being immediately advanced, that a story by Lawrence, or, say, Patrick White offers.
 Trevor’s scrupulously observant eye will pick up the stains of hair-oil where men have leaned against a ballroom wall, but the observation won’t harness any added keenness or resonance of the language itself.
 Chekhov, whose plain prose Nabokov lovingly described as possessing “a tint between the colour of an old fence and that of a low cloud”, seems almost lurid by comparison […] but when he does get it right, as in such triumphs as “Access to the Children”, “Mrs Silly”, or “The Ballroom of Romance”, he can be more intimately touching than any short-story writer I can think of’; ‘He may not venture into the more extreme reaches of human experience, but within his range, he is unrivalled.’

 Anita Desai, review of Death in Summer (Viking), in NY Review of Books (8 Oct.
 1998): ‘[…] Therein lies the shock - to confront not others’ failure but one’s own. / That is what Trevor has kept artfully concealed - so artfully that he has misled his reader again and again into thinking his slender novel oddly anachronistic and irrelevant, only so that the impact of the final disclosure may shatter one as it shatters his characters, with the same blunt force.
 Here, he says to them, these are the people you need to look at, to look up to; these are the saints, the unlikely saints who could lead you to redemption. / Redemption is, after all, Trevor’s theme, and he has never shrunk from showing that it is not the rich and beautiful who will pass through the eye of the needle but the poor and the plain to whom the kingdom of heaven belongs.
 Deprivation, despair, and suffering and not calm, content, and plenty will pave the way is the message of so much of his work.
 His manner of preaching this message is so much the opposite of what goes by way of preaching that we may easily overlook his purpose and his theme.
 The very words sound so blunt and banal that they would embarrass this artist of reticence and subtlety.
 Our times have grown accustomed to louder voices, cruder terms.
 That surely does not mean there is no room anymore for, or silence in which to catch.
 Trevor’s quiet and subdued tone, which conveys infinitely more than it cares to say. [[End.]
-(See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or direct.)
+(See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or direct.)

 Mary FitzGerald-Hoyt & Brian Donnelly, ‘two views’ of Dolores MacKenna, William Trevor: The Writer and His Work (1999), in Irish Literary Supplement (Fall 2000), in which FitzGerald-Hoyt speaks of MacKenna’s ‘sanitised version of Irish history’; Brian Donnelly lays emphasis on her identification of the ‘ordinariness of evil’ as a major preoccupation of the stories.